PolArt

 PolArt is an arts festival that celebrates the Polish cultural heritage of Polish Australians and New Zealanders by presenting the Polish arts.
 The festival is held every three years in a different state capital in Australia with the first being held in 1975.
 Events that take place during PolArt cover the artistic disciplines of dance, literature, music, theatre and visual arts.
-Wellington hosts the next PolArt Festival, commencing 2025.

 Overview of PolArt Festival

 In the three years leading up to a festival, the host city establishes an organising committee, raises funds, prepares the program and facilitates the logistics for participating artists.
 The festival starts in late December and runs into January to allow participants the best opportunity to attend.
-Approximately 1000 artists and entourage travel from around Australia and New Zealand to gather in the host city.
+Approximately 1,000 artists and entourage travel from around Australia and New Zealand to gather in the host city.
 Behind the scenes, participants have full cast rehearsals and social events throughout the festival.
 Tens of thousands, even hundreds of thousands of members of the public will attend festival events.
 Events are predominantly located in the heart of the host city for maximum accessibility and to be prominent in the host city’s entertainment calendar.
 Past festivals have featured events at iconic venues including the Sydney Opera House, Arts Centre Melbourne and Queensland Performing Arts Centre.
 Over the two weeks of the PolArt festival, there is a diverse range of events across all featured art disciplines.